“Living by faith includes the call to something greater than cowardly self-preservation.”

 When cutting with the grain, the chipbreaker adds little benefit while tending to reduce the luster of the planed surface;

-To be effective, the chipbreaker must be setup, tuned, installed and maintained properly, requiring the user to have adequate knowledge and to put forth some effort periodically.
+To be effective, the chipbreaker must be setup, tuned, installed and maintained properly, requiring the user to have adequate knowledge and to put forth effort periodically.

 Alternatives to the Chipbreak